-Head lice can become an issue anytime you gather children together at school, afterschool programs, or camp.
+Head lice can become an issue anytime you gather children together at school, day care, or camp.
 It is not indicative of uncleanliness and anyone can get them.
 Because lice are easily transmitted and require several steps to eliminate, we cannot keep children at camp who are found to have nits or head lice.
-To help ensure your camper will have a positive experience at camp, it is your responsibility to check and, if necessary, treat your child for nits or head lice the week before camp begins.
-If nits or lice are found, you must do a thorough treatment of the hair and all personal belongings to remove all nits and lice before your camper arrives at check-in.
-Treatment information can be found online or via the health department.
-We intend to inspect each camper's hair at all check-in locations.
+To help ensure that all campers have a positive experience at camp, it is your responsibility to check your camper for head lice before camp begins.
+If nits or head lice are found, you must do a thorough treatment of the hair and all personal belongings to remove all nits and lice before camper arrives at check-in.
+Information on treatment can be found online or via the health department.

+We intend to inspect each camper's hair at all of our check-in locations.
 If any nits or lice are found, we will be unable to allow your camper to check in.
 Based on session availability, we will be happy to move your camper to another session but will not issue a refund.

-If any nits or lice appear during your camper's week at camp they will not be able to complete their session, and you will need an authorized pickup person available to pick them up at camp.
+If nits or lice appear during your camper's week at camp they will not be able to complete their session, and you will need an authorized pick-up person available to pick them up at Camp Colman.
 Again, we will move them to another session based on availability.

-HELP KEEP BED BUGS OUT OF CAMP COLMAN
+HELP KEEP BED BUGS OUT OF CAMP